 These are awarded on entry at 11+ only, on the basis of audition.
 Those to whom awards are made must first meet the academic criteria for entry in the 11+ entrance examination.

 Click the link below for more details on the Choral Scholarship

-The Academic Scholarship examinations take place at the beginning of February over three days.
+The academic scholarship examinations take place at the end of January/beginning of February over three days.

 Candidates sit papers in English, Maths, Science, French, History, Geography and optional Latin.

 Assessments take place towards the end of the same week as the Academic Scholarships.
 They are open to both internal and external candidates.

 Click the links below for more details on the Art, Music and Sport Scholarships